 - Medication such as Phenytoin Sodium (Dilantin) that induce hepatic enzyme induction.

-In the long line of essential nutrients for optimal thyroid function, the importance of Selenium is only shaded by Iron, (Vitamin D) and Iodine (Baratosy: 2010).
-Several thyroid enzymes are Selenium-dependant to the creation of thyroid hormone.
-Unlike copper and zinc, Selenium and Iodine are agonists to each other – with optimal levels of both (in balance) essential for a healthy thyroid gland.
-Selenium also has an integral role in anti-oxidant and immunity defense mechanisms.
+Selenium is an essential trace element for thyroid hormone production and function.
+Most thyroid enzymes are Selenium-dependent to the creation of thyroid hormone (Baratosy: 2010).
+Unlike copper and zinc, selenium and iodine are agonists to each other – with optimal levels of both (in balance) essential for a healthy thyroid gland.
+Selenium also integral to antioxidant and immunity defense mechanisms.

 The Thyroid Hormones:

 It’s not my intention to detail or even outline the anatomy and physiology of the thyroid-related endocrine system and the hormones involved.
-There are many excellent thyroid texts written by better educated and more qualified folk than me.
+There are countless excellent thyroid texts written by better educated and more qualified professionals than myself.
 I simply wish to convey to the lay reader what thyroid hormones they might request tested – and why:

 - Thyroid Stimulating Hormone (TSH): produced by the (anterior) Pituitary Gland – TSH regulates thyroid hormone production from the thyroid gland.
 TSH has long been regarded as the most reliable and sensitive indicator of thyroid function, however its limitations are these: